scozv/tango/README.md

-Ultimate API Docs for algo-x
+API Docs for algo-x
 ======
 [![Build Status](https://drone.io/github.com/scotv/algo-wiki/status.png)](https://drone.io/github.com/scotv/algo-wiki/latest)

-by _Scott_, Last updated on June 14, 2014
+by _Scott_, Last updated on June 16, 2014

 This book has just been migrated from previous wiki page of [algo-js](https://github.com/scotv/algo-js).
 There are lots of formats need to be rebuilt.
 And, lots of namespaces are still in JaveScript, that I am converting right now.